faboitwr/shoebot_v2/README.md

-# Shoebot V2 (To be tested.
-Currently Incomplete.)
+# Shoebot V2
 ## Introduction
-Scrapes climbing shoe website to update user on stock/sale changes
+Scrapes a climbing shoe website to update a user on stock/sale changes
 ## Overview
 Additional libraries used (Can be downloaded using pip install):
   - BeautifulSoup4